Showtime (TV network): Movie library

-As of 2025, Showtime–and sister channels The Movie Channel and Flix–maintains exclusive first-run film licensing agreements with Amblin Partners (including releases produced in conjunction with DreamWorks Pictures, which maintains a pay television licensing agreement for its other releases with Showtime rivals HBO and Cinemax, and Participant), and Bleecker Street.
+As of 2026, Showtime–and sister channels The Movie Channel and Flix–maintains exclusive first-run film licensing agreements with Saban Films and Bleecker Street.

-Despite being corporately reunited with Paramount Pictures in 2019 as a result of the ViacomCBS merger, Paramount maintains an existing output deal with MGM+ (formerly Epix, which Paramount co-owned with Lionsgate and MGM from its 2009 launch until 2018) until the end of 2025.
-New films from Paramount Pictures will not be able to air on Showtime until 2026 unless further negotiations are made.
+Despite being corporately reunited with Paramount Pictures in 2019 as a result of the ViacomCBS merger, Paramount maintained an existing output deal with MGM+ (formerly Epix, which Paramount co-owned with Lionsgate and MGM from its 2009 launch until 2018) until the end of 2025.
+The most recent Paramount films are not airing on any linear television network as of September 2026.
 Showtime subscribers though certain providers are able to stream certain recent Paramount Pictures films through included Paramount+ subscriptions.

 Showtime also shows sub-runs – runs of films that have already received broadcast or syndicated television airings – of theatrical films distributed by IFC Films, Sony Pictures (including content from Columbia Pictures, TriStar Pictures, Screen Gems, Revolution Studios and Morgan Creek Productions), Warner Bros.
-Pictures (including content from New Line Cinema), Universal Pictures (including content from subsidiary Focus Features), Open Road Films, Screen Media, Oscilloscope (select films), Summit Entertainment (for films released prior to 2013), Paramount Pictures (for films released prior to 2020), A24 (for films released prior to 2024), Amblin Partners (including DreamWorks Pictures, for films released prior to 2025) Metro-Goldwyn-Mayer (including content from subsidiary United Artists), Lionsgate (sub-run rights with the latter two studios are for films released prior to 2015), and Walt Disney Studios Motion Pictures (including content from Pixar, 20th Century Studios, Walt Disney Animation Studios, Walt Disney Pictures, and Marvel Studios).
+Entertainment (including content from New Line Cinema), Universal Pictures (including content from subsidiary Focus Features), Open Road Films, Screen Media, Oscilloscope (select films), Summit Entertainment (for films released prior to 2013), A24 (for films released prior to 2024), Amblin Partners (including releases produced in conjunction with DreamWorks Pictures and Participant), Amazon MGM Studios (including content from subsidiary United Artists) (for films released prior to 2015), Lionsgate (for films released prior to 2015), Walt Disney Studios (including content from 20th Century Studios, Walt Disney Pictures, and Marvel Studios), and Miramax (including films from former subsidiary Dimension Films).

-The window between a film's initial release in theaters and its initial screening on Showtime and sister channels The Movie Channel and Flix is wider than the grace period leading to a film's initial broadcast on HBO/Cinemax, Starz/Encore, and Epix.
+The window between a film's initial release in theaters and its initial screening on Showtime and sister channels The Movie Channel and Flix is wider than the grace period leading to a film's initial broadcast on HBO/Cinemax, Starz/Encore (formerly owned by Lionsgate), and Epix.
 Films that Showtime has pay cable rights to will usually run on The Movie Channel and Flix during the period of its term of licensing.